nfsi-canada/OBStools/docs/atacr.rst

     Parameter Settings:
       Miscellaneous default values and settings

-      --freq-band PD   Specify comma-separated frequency limits (float, in Hz) over which to calculate spectral features used in flagging the days/windows.
+      --flag-freqs PD  Specify comma-separated frequency limits (float, in Hz) over which to calculate spectral features used in flagging the days/windows.
 [Default 0.004,2.0]
       --tolerance TOL  Specify parameter for tolerance threshold.
 If spectrum > std*tol, window is flagged as bad.
 [Default 1.5] --alpha ALPHA    Confidence level for f-test, for iterative flagging of